Index of Indigenous languages

 The Aymaras are original people of the Andes mountain range.
 There are around three million Aymara people today,

-living in Bolivia, Peru, and northern Chile.
+living in Bolivia,

 What language do the Aymaras speak?